These Are The Coloradans Allegedly Involved In Storming The U.S. Capitol On January 6

 Patrick Montgomery, Littleton

 The FBI was alerted to Montgomery, 48, by several tipsters who identified him in photos from inside the Senate chambers during the insurrection and forwarded social media posts he made about his participation.
-He was arrested on January 17.
-The Littleton resident faces four charges, including Violent Entry and Disorderly Conduct at the Grounds and in a Capitol Building.
-In May, Montgomery was placed on house arrest after FBI agents learned that he had hunted a mountain lion using a pistol, despite having a felony record for robbery which bars him from legally owning a gun.
+The Littleton resident originally faced four charges, including Violent Entry and Disorderly Conduct at the Grounds and in a Capitol Building.
+Several months after his arrest, Montgomery was placed on house arrest after FBI agents learned that he had hunted a mountain lion using a pistol, despite having a felony record for robbery which bars him from legally owning a gun.
 According to a filing from prosecutors, Montgomery also admitted to using dogs to illegally kill a bobcat in late January.
 In asking the magistrate to order house arrest, prosecutors said Montgomery had repeatedly and flagrantly violated the law while on pretrial release.

 Hunter Palm, Unknown

 According to the arrest warrant, one of Palm's relatives contacted the FBI shortly after the insurrection to report that he had told them about entering the U.S. Capitol and walking around during the riot.
 When questioned by the FBI, Palm allegedly said he was pushed into the building, but security footage shows him walking in freely.
 Other videos show him entering Speaker Nancy Pelosi's office with a crowd shouting about killing her, and then urging others to hack into a locked laptop.
 Images also allegedly show Palm sitting with his feet up on a conference table in the Speaker's office.
-He faces four charges, including Obstruction of Justice/Congress and Violent Entry and Disorderly Conduct on Capitol Grounds.
+He was originally charged with four counts, including Obstruction of Justice/Congress and Violent Entry and Disorderly Conduct on Capitol Grounds.
+In January, 2024, Palm was sentenced to three years of probation.

 Jeffrey Sabol, Jefferson County

 Sabol is from Colorado but was arrested on January 27 in upstate New York.
 After officers pulled him over for driving erratically he told them he was wanted for the FBI for his role in the insurrection.
-Authorities say the then 51-year-old made plans to fly to Switzerland to evade arrest.
+Authorities say that in the days following Jan.
+6, the then 51-year-old made plans to fly to Switzerland to evade arrest.
 When that fell through, he tried to kill himself.
 Sabol is accused of assaulting a Capitol police officer who was defending the building, punching him and pulling him down the stairs into the crowd, where the man was beaten further.
-Sabol faces seven charges, including Assaulting, Resisting, or Impeding Certain Officers Using a Dangerous Weapon and Engaging in Physical Violence in a Restricted Building or Grounds with a Deadly or Dangerous Weapon.
+Sabol originally faced seven charges, including Assaulting, Resisting, or Impeding Certain Officers Using a Dangerous Weapon and Engaging in Physical Violence in a Restricted Building or Grounds with a Deadly or Dangerous Weapon.
 Because of his alleged attempt to flee the country, a judge ordered Sabol held until trial.
-On Aug.
-18, 2023, Sabol was found guilty of three felony charges after a bench trial.
-Sentencing is set for January.
+In August, 2023, Sabol was found guilty of three felony charges after a bench trial.
+He was sentenced to more than five years in prison.

 Timothy Wayne Williams, Trinidad

 The FBI said it got an anonymous tip that Williams, 38, and his girlfriend were inside the U.S. Capitol during the riot.
 Later Williams got a visit from the FBI at his house in Trinidad, where he admitted that was true.
 An affidavit in support of the arrest warrant states video shows him inside the Rotunda and other rooms.
 Williams was seen on the video "joining in chants with the crowd towards law enforcement," but he told officers he did not participate in property destruction.
-Now he is charged with knowingly entering or remaining in a restricted building; disorderly or disruptive conduct on the Capitol grounds to disrupt government business; and parading, picketing or demonstrating in the Capitol.
+He was charged with knowingly entering or remaining in a restricted building; disorderly or disruptive conduct on the Capitol grounds to disrupt government business; and parading, picketing or demonstrating in the Capitol.
+Williams pled guilty to two charges and was sentenced to six months in prison.

 Williams told the FBI he had lost his job during the pandemic after refusing to take a COVID-19 test.